 - When I was younger I thought that every error was a bad thing.
 I tried to play perfect badminton, it never happened.

 - When I first started as a Badminton Coach, I tried to eradicate all errors in my players, again it never happened.

 I wish I’d learnt to live with (even love) errors.

 The errors I’m talking about are those that upset your mind, make it impossible for you to follow your game plan or worst still, take your mind somewhere else other than the game

-Your reaction to an error can have an enormous effect on you, the match, your opponent, your coaching session, your pupil.
+Your reaction to an error can have an enormous effect on you, the match, your opponent, your coaching session, and your pupil.

 If you want to read the longer version of this post click on this image and jump to 6 Ways to take a different look at errors

 – – – – – – – – – – – – – – – –

 Rather than dismissing every error, I started to look more at what was actually happening.